 - 2 (8-inch) flour or gluten-free tortillas (Udi’s large tortillas are an excellent gluten-free option and can be found in the GF frozen section)

-- 1/2 ounce pepperoni (minis are a fun option)
+- ½ ounce pepperoni (may eyeball; minis are a fun option)

 - Optional for serving: marinara sauce

-Preheat the oven to 400 degrees F, and oil the baking sheet.
+Preheat the oven to 400℉, and oil the baking sheet.
 Place the tortillas on the baking sheet, and slide them over the greased surface so that the bottom side is lightly coated with oil.